-At this stage, the institution conducts the investigation; an investigative report is prepared for all parties.
-TIX Coordinator uses the investigative report to decide the next steps.
-All parties have the right to an advisor of choice beginning at this stage.
-An informal resolution can also be discussed beginning at this stage - exceptions outlined in the College policy.
+At this stage, the institution conducts the investigation.
+The TIXC uses the results of the investigation to decide the next steps.
+All parties have the right to an advisor of choice throughout the process.

+An informal resolution can discussed at any stage in the process - exceptions outlined in the College policy.